Religion and Politics. It’s said those are the two subjects one should never discuss in polite company, because it just leads to impolite arguments.

 I will pause to say that most Christians understand all of this very well, and probably agree with all or most of what I’ve said so far.
-But if you have 1000 quiet, peaceful people all silently nodding their heads and one lunatic is jumping up and down screaming, it’s that tiny minority which stands out.
+But if you have a thousand quiet, peaceful people all silently nodding their heads and one lunatic is jumping up and down screaming, it’s that tiny minority which stands out.
 Protesters throughout history have known this.
 What we need is someone who objectively points out the absurdities to counter the screamer.
 For better or worse, I have taken on that job.

 Am I a religious scholar?
 I’ve studied religion (which most of the screamers haven’t done) but no, I’m not.
 And I don’t need to be: we’re talking about observing the human condition, not making religious judgments.